ucbepic/docetl/docs/operators/split.md

 - `method`: The method to use for splitting.
 Options are "delimiter" and "token_count".
 - `method_kwargs`: A dictionary of keyword arguments for the splitting method.
   - For "delimiter" method: `delimiter` (string) to use for splitting.
-  - For "token_count" method: `token_count` (integer) specifying the maximum number of tokens per chunk.
+  - For "token_count" method: `num_tokens` (integer) specifying the maximum number of tokens per chunk.

 ### Optional Parameters in `method_kwargs